Can AI help deliver a better customer experience?

 Amer says it’s important to have enough tech-savvy people at the very top of the organization to build up the courage and competence to experiment with AI.

-He also sees trust as the central aspect in management and hiring.
+He also sees trust as the central aspect of management and hiring.
 “It’s crucial that the person with the competence is also the person who has the mandate to take the critical decisions,” he says.
 “I try to hire the smartest people in the world, not so that I can make the decisions, but so that they tell me what they need from me.”

 Start from the customer, start testing, and start automating